momoz2/fa24-cs411-team082-GGWP/doc/DatabaseDesign.md

 **Subquery 3**

-Select the recreation activities with the most discounts, organised by number of discounts (descending).
+Select the the top 15 recreational activities's RecName, RecType, StateName, and total favorite count with the most favorites across all states(In DESC /descending)
 ```sql
 SELECT R.RecName, R.RecType, R.StateName, COUNT(F.Username) AS FavoriteCount
 FROM Recreation R